senacor/cloud-native-training/service-mesh/README.md

 ##### First startup minikube and connect to it:

-1. Start your minikube instance if not done yet or stopped
-2. Connect your docker environment to minikube in your shell by executing `minikube docker-env` and doing what it says.
-You must do that each time you open a new shell.
+1. Make sure your minikube instance is started and your docker environment is connected as `minikube docker-env` says
-3. Run the cloudnative_bash docker image to get a shell with kubectl command in it.
-The following commands must be executed there.
+2. Run the cloudnative_bash docker image to get a shell and have the `kubectl` command
-4. Wait until the minikube is started completely.
+3. Make sure the minikube is started completely.
 You can check by executing `kubectl get pods --all-namespaces`, all pods should be in status running
+4. Make sure your sock-shop is still running.

 ##### Next deploy istio

 5. Run the script `deploy_istio.sh` from this folder.
 It will install istio in your minikube cluster
 6. Wait until the istio services are started completely.
-You can check by executing `kubectl get pods --all-namespaces`, all pods should be in status running
+You can check by executing `kubectl get pods --all-namespaces`, all pods should be in status Running or Completed.
+Don't worry if some show Error or CrashLoopBackOff, just relax and wait.

 ## Step 2 - Enable ISTIO for your Deployments